-The typical symptoms of acute hemolytic anemia are non-specific and include darkened urine, skin pallor, conjunctival pallor, and shortness of breath with or without tachycardia.
+The typical symptoms of acute hemolytic anemia are non-specific and include darkened urine, skin pallor, conjunctival pallor and shortness of breath with or without tachycardia.
 Signs and symptoms of a possible triggering oxidative event should be sought.
 The patient might have an acetone-like breath, vomiting and abdominal pain due to diabetic ketoacidosis.
 The child might have symptoms and signs suggestive of an ongoing infectious illness such as a cough, chest pain, fever, or urinary tract symptoms.
-Finally, recent drug intake history should be examined because many drugs including the sulfa group of antibiotics can induce hemolysis in children with G6PD deficiency.
+Finally, a recent drug intake history should be examined because many drugs, including the sulfa group of antibiotics, can induce hemolysis in children with G6PD deficiency.

 Diagnostic Workup for G6PD Deficiency in Children

 It is not feasible to examine all children with hemolytic anemia for a possible G6PD deficiency; therefore, the treating physician should look for certain clues that point towards G6PD deficiency as the etiology of hemolytic anemia in the child.

 Children who develop acute hemolysis only when they are exposed to oxidative stress but are otherwise asymptomatic should be evaluated for a possible G6PD deficiency.
 Additionally, neonates with early and unexplained hyperbilirubinemia should undergo specific testing to exclude G6PD deficiency.

 The first test in the evaluation of the child with suspected G6PD deficiency is a complete blood count with reticulocyte count.
 Children usually have a reduced number of red blood cells due to hemolysis and an elevated reticulocyte count.
 Lactate dehydrogenase levels are also elevated in children with intravascular hemolysis due to G6PD deficiency.